alessandrodeste/fitbit-tooloclock/README.md

 ### Alpha

+- *chronometer* on the central button (long press to reset)
+- switch visualization mode to *tachymeter* on drag down the chronometer
 - button behaviour change: button do not reset with the new day, improved longclick
 - bugfix: clock time was truncated